Heart Disease Cholesterol | Heart Disease with High Cholesterol facts

 7- Medications:

-Doctors often prescribe medications in addition to lifestyle adjustments in cases where the patient’s cholesterol levels or Cardiovascular disease cannot be brought under control.
-Statins, bile acid sequestrants, niacin, and fibrates are the only drugs used to treat excessive cholesterol.
-Your physician may suggest medications to assist in reducing cholesterol levels or controlling other risk factors for Congestive heart failure.
+Doctors often prescribe medications besides lifestyle adjustments where the patient’s cholesterol levels or cardiovascular disease cannot be brought under control.
+Stations, bile acid sequestrants, niacin, and vibrates are the only drugs used to treat excessive cholesterol.
+Your physician may suggest medications to assist in reducing cholesterol levels or controlling other risk factors for congestive heart failure.

 • Statins: These medications function by obstructing a substance required by your body to produce cholesterol, thus assisting in reducing your LDL cholesterol levels.